What is ADFS?

 Active Directory Federation Service (ADFS) is a software component developed by Microsoft to provide Single Sign-On (SSO)

 authorization service to users on Windows Server Operating Systems.
-It allows users across organizational boundaries to access applications on Windows Server Operating Systems using a single set of login credentials.
+ADFS allows users across organizational boundaries to access applications on Windows Server Operating Systems using a single set of login credentials.

 How does ADFS work?